rajnishkumar1906/LitScholar/README.md

 ## 🚀 Key Features

 - **Conversational Discovery**: Ask "I want a book like Interstellar but with more focus on biology" and get reasoned results with citations
-- **Semantic Search**: Powered by sentence-transformers and ChromaDB for deep contextual relevance
+- **Semantic Search**: Powered by sentence-transformers and FAISS for deep contextual relevance
 - **Microservices Architecture**: Decoupled backend services for maximum scalability
 - **Personalized Dashboard**: "For You" recommendations based on your viewing history
 - **Integrated Email**: Identity service handles welcome emails and login alerts directly via SMTP